-NOTICE IS HEREBY GIVEN that the 15th Annual General Meeting ("AGM") of the Company will be held as a fully virtual general meeting at broadcast venue at the Conference Room, P.T.
-1, Lot 57A, Lorong Perusahaan 5, Kulim Industrial Estate, 09000 Kulim, Kedah on Wednesday, 24 June 2020 at 11.00 a.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the 16th Annual General Meeting ("AGM") of the Company will be held as a fully virtual general meeting at broadcast venue at the Conference Room, P.T.
+1, Lot 57A, Lorong Perusahaan 5, Kulim Industrial Estate, 09000 Kulim, Kedah on Friday, 11 June 2021 at 11.00 a.m. for the following purposes:-

-ORDINARY BUSINESS:
+ORDINARY BUSINESS:-

-- 1. To receive the Audited Financial Statements for the year ended 31 December 2019 and Reports of the Directors and Auditors thereon. - 2.
-To re-elect the following Directors who retire pursuant to Article 88 of the Company's Constitution:
+1. To receive the Audited Financial Statements for the year ended 31 December 2020 and Reports of the Directors and Auditors thereon.

-(a) Mr. Khaw Seang Chuan (Resolution 1)

-(b) Mr. Leow Chan Khiang (Resolution 2)

-(c) Mr. Law Cheng Lock (Resolution 3)

-To approve the Directors' Fees of up to RM200,000 for the financial year ending 31 December 3.

-To approve the payment of benefits payable to the Non-Executive Directors up to an amount of RM25,000, from 25 June 2020 until the next AGM of the Company.
+2. To re-elect the following Directors who retire pursuant to Article 88 of the Company's Constitution: (a) Mr. Khaw Khoon Tee (b) Madam Khaw Choon Choon (Resolution 1) (Resolution 2) 3.
+To approve the Directors' Fees of up to RM200,000 for the financial year ending 31 December 2021.
+(Resolution 3) 4 To approve the payment of benefits payable to the Non-Executive Directors up to an amount of RM25,000, from 12 June 2021 until the next AGM of the Company.
+(Resolution 4) 5.
+To re-appoint Messrs KPMG PLT as Auditors of the Company for the financial year ending 31 December 2021 and to authorize the Board of Directors to determine their remuneration.
 (Resolution 5)

-5. To re-appoint Messrs KPMG PLT as Auditors of the Company for the financial year ending 31 December 2020 and to authorize the Board of Directors to determine their remuneration.
-(Resolution 6)

-SPECIAL BUSINESS:
+SPECIAL BUSINESS:-

-To consider and if thought fit, to pass the following resolution, with or without any modifications, as Ordinary Resolutions of the Company:
+To consider and if thought fit, to pass the following resolution, with or without any modifications, as Ordinary Resolutions of the Company:-